mattruggio/basketball/README.md

 **Sim Event** | Result event emitted when a player is automatically selected by a front office.
 **Skip Event** | Result event emitted when a front office decides to skip a round.

-#### The Drafting CLI
+#### The Draft CLI

-The drafting module's main object: `Basketball::Drafting::Engine` is a stateful iterator.
+The draft module's main object: `Basketball::Draft::Engine` is a stateful iterator.
 Each time a CLI command is executed, it's results will be re-saved to disk so the output file can then be used as the next command's input file to string together commands.

 ###### Generate a Fresh Draft